Check out these videos:

 - Emergency medicine: You are assigned to two block months in the UAMS ED (the only Adult Level 1 Trauma Center in Arkansas), and you work shifts in the Arkansas Children’s Hospital Emergency Department.
 In addition, you have three elective months that you can use (some or all) to gain more ER experience.

-- Sports medicine: Be ready for extensive musculoskeletal/sports medicine training by Michael Cassat M.D., Shashank Kraleti M.D., and Kristin Garner, M.D.
+- Sports medicine: Be ready for extensive musculoskeletal/sports medicine training by Michael Cassat M.D. and Shashank Kraleti M.D.

 - Pediatrics: Our pediatrics rotations include a block month of outpatient pediatrics, a block month of peds wards – both at Arkansas Children’s Hospital – and a longitudinal peds rotation that runs throughout PGY-2 and PGY-3.
 In addition to that, you will have your own pediatrics patients in the Family Medical Center (FMC).
 The number is limited only by your imagination as you remind your patients who are parents that their children are welcome in your practice.